rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 Closures: In Bash, functions themselves are always global (have "file scope"), so no closures.
 Function definitions may be nested, but these are not closures, though they look very much the same.
 Functions are not "passable" (first-class), and there are no anonymous functions (lambdas).
 In fact, nothing is "passable", especially not arrays.
 Bash uses strictly call-by-value semantics (magic alias hack excepted).

-There are many more complications involving: subshells; exported functions; "function collapsing" (functions that define or redefine other functions or themselves); traps (and their inheritance); and the way functions interact with stdio.
+There are many more complications involving: subshells; exported functions; "function collapsing" (functions that define or redefine other functions or themselves); and the way functions interact with stdio.
 Don't bite the newbie for not understanding all this.
 Shell functions are totally f***ed.

-One example of a shell "library" is /etc/rc.d/functions on Redhat based system.
-This file contains functions commonly used in sysV init script.

 ## Time Stamps for run duration